RuthMaria/GoFinances-frontend/README.md

 ## :books: About

-It's an API that makes financial transactions.
+It's an application that makes financial transactions.

 Services: